How to Buy Carnival Stock in 2021

 One other way to purchase shares is through a Direct Stock Purchase Plan or DSPP.
 This method doesn't require you to open an account with a broker because you'll buy the stocks straight from the company.

 Buy Carnival Shares Using a Broker

-Aside from these, brokers may request you disclose information about your annual income and net worth.
+Keep in mind that brokers may require you to disclose information about your annual income and net worth.
 They may even ask you to provide your investment objectives, risk tolerance, employment status, and occupation.
-Again, this is essential for them to adhere to various rules and regulations, which may also include anti-money laundering policies, anti-terrorist financing requirements, tax laws, and record-keeping procedures.
+This is essential for them to adhere to various rules and regulations, including anti-money laundering policies, anti-terrorist financing requirements, tax laws, and record-keeping procedures.

 Buy Carnival Shares With a Direct Stock Purchase Plan (DSPP)

 Carnival offers a Dividend Reinvestment Plan or DRIP, which is essentially the same as DSPP.
 The only difference is that cash dividends you receive are invested into new shares of Carnival automatically.
 In this case, there will be a third party helping you purchase your shares directly from the company.